 You can hang a purse rack on the back of your bedroom door to create extra storage for purses, scarves, belts, and more.

 4. Install a Mirrored Hanging Jewelry Storage Armoire

 A hanging jewelry armoire can go over the inside of the bedroom door or outside of the closet door for handy storage and the armoire door serves double duty as a mirror.

 5. Get an Over the Door Cap Rack

 Does your husband or son collect baseball caps?
 This over-the-door cap rack will keep them organized and out of the way – if you can get him to hang the hats up.

 6. Hang Your Shoes On the Door

 Here’s a great way to keep your shoes from taking up valuable floor space.
-This shoe rack hangs over the door for out of the way shoe storage.
+This shoe organizer hangs over the door for out-of-the-way shoe storage.

 7. Get an Over the Door Pocket Organizer

 Get a pocket organizer that hangs over the door and has several slots for all of your storage needs.
 Common uses are toys, toiletries, and undergarments.